Son accused of mother's murder is found dead

 Last year prosecutors were given permission to bring fresh prosecution under double jeopardy laws, which mean someone can be tried again on the same charges.

-Mr Flynn was accused of murder and attempting to defeat the ends of justice by concealing his mother's body in the boot of a car before driving to woods and disposing of it.
+Flynn was accused of murder and attempting to defeat the ends of justice by concealing his mother's body in the boot of a car before driving to woods and disposing of it.

 A warrant for his arrest was issued earlier this week when he failed to appear in court.

-His lawyer Aimer Anwar said he had been advised by police in Spain that Mr Flynn, 37, had been found dead after taking his own life.
+His lawyer Aamer Anwar said he had been advised by police in Spain that Flynn, 37, had been found dead after taking his own life.

 He said: "Any loss of life is a tragedy.
 Sean Flynn's next of kin has been informed and there will be no further comment."